-Projects and stories at Global Ground Media and Global Ground Foundation are funded through donations and grants which may be derived from public funding.
+Projects and stories at Global Ground Media and Global Ground Foundation (Global Ground) are funded through donations and grants which may be derived from public funding.
 We are committed to protecting the (public) funds that have been entrusted to us.
 Therefore, we wish to be perceived as opposed to fraud and corruption.

 The term fraud is commonly used to describe a wide range of misconducts including theft, corruption, embezzlement, bribery, forgery, misrepresentation, collusion, money laundering and concealment of material facts.

 The Convention on the Protection of the European Communities’ Financial Interests lists examples of fraud in respect to expenditure defined by an intentional act or omission:

 - the use or presentation of false, incorrect or incomplete statements or documents which has as its effect the misappropriation or wrongful retention of funds;